 If, at any time, the Subordination Agent has actual knowledge of the issuance of any Order, the Subordination Agent is to give prompt notice to the Class G Trustee, the Primary Liquidity Provider and the Policy Provider of such Order and, prior to the expiration of the Policy, to request a Policy Drawing for the relevant Preference Amount and to deliver to the Policy Provider a copy of the documentation required by the Policy with respect to such Order.
-To the extent that any portion of such Preference Amount is to be paid to the Subordination Agent (and not to any receiver, conservator, debtor-in-possession or trustee in bankruptcy as provided in the Policy), the Subordination Agent shall establish as a Special Distribution Date the date that is the earlier of three Business Days after the date of the expiration of the Policy Drawing.
-With respect to that Special Distribution Date, the Subordination Agent is to request a Policy Drawing for the relevant and to deliver to the Policy Provider a copy of the documentation required by the Policy with respect to such Order.
+To the extent that any portion of such Preference Amount is to be paid to the Subordination Agent (and not to any receiver, conservator, debtor-in-possession or trustee in bankruptcy as provided in the Policy), the Subordination Agent shall establish as a Special Distribution Date the date that is the earlier of three Business Days after the date of the expiration of the Policy and the Business Day that immediately follows the 25th day after that notice for distribution of such portion of the proceeds of such Policy Drawing.
+With respect to that Special Distribution Date, the Subordination Agent is to request a Policy Drawing for the relevant Preference Amount and to deliver to the Policy Provider a copy of the documentation required by the Policy with respect to such Order.